pololu/rpicsim/docs/KnownIssues.md

-Flaws
+Known issues
 ====

-This page documents all the known flaws of RPicSim that could affect its users.
+This page documents all the known issues RPicSim has that could affect its users.
-Some flaws are caused by the MPLAB X simulator and would need to be addressed by Microchip.
+Some issues are caused by the MPLAB X simulator and would need to be addressed by Microchip.

 RPicSim has only been tested with the following versions of MPLAB X: